Skiing Humphreys: The Snow Palace above the Grand Canyon:

 Red tape: Camping permits are required even in winter, see the link in the Links section below.

 There is plenty of anti-public lands sentiment in Arizona which is a major threat to all natural areas left in the state.
-US Congressman Paul Gosar from Western AZ has introduced bills which would allow for oil drilling and mining inside National Parks – few congressman have been this bold in anti-public lands action.
-Most state politicians are nothing but Koch puppets who represent the extraction and ranching industry.
+US Congressman Paul Gosar from Western AZ has introduced bills which would allow for oil drilling and mining inside National Parks – few congressman have been this boldly anti-public lands.
+Most AZ state politicians are nothing but Koch puppets who represent the extraction and ranching industry.
 Another minority block of control (democrat) sits with tribal-elected representatives.
-Arizona along with Utah and Idaho are strongholds for Super PACs which are focused on destruction of the last blocks of wilderness in the West for both corporate and rancher’s profits.
+Arizona along with Utah and Idaho are strongholds for Super PACs which are focused on destruction of the last blocks of wilderness in the West for both corporate profits.
+A tradition of crass extractionism goes back 100+ years and is the reason why even gems such as the Grand Canyon were almost destroyed by mining and other interests.

 The fact is that Arizona “public” and tribal lands have been under attack since Brigadier General Andrew Atkinson Humphreys interpreted survey data from the Arizona region in the 1800’s.
 So naming the peak “Humphrey’s Peak” is a small act of imperialism to erase the culture of the Hopi and Navajo.
 The name should be changed as we did in South Dakota, where “Harney Peak”, was changed to Black Elk Peak.